dvgis/threebox-es6/README.md

 - Support for style change keeping 3D models.
 - Support for Non-AABB Non Axes Aligned Bounding Box and real model size.
 - Support for wireframing on Objects3D, removing them from the raycast.
-- Support for setLayerZoomRange and setLayoutProperty on Custom Layers (not available in Mapbox).
+- Support for `setLayerZoomRange` and `setLayoutProperty` on Custom Layers (not available in Mapbox).
+- Support for `setStyle` and `removeLayer` considering 3D objects.
 - Support for partial and full dispose of Mapbox, Three and Threebox resources.
+- Optimization for loading of thousands of objects through cache.
 - Optimization of Camera perspective to have Raycast with pixel-precision level.
 - Adjusted positioning for Objects3D to set center and rotation axes by config.
 - Check out [v2.04 change log](https://github.com/jscastro76/threebox/blob/master/CHANGELOG.md#205) for more detail.